 A seemingly simple and straightforward question.
 Yet, so many candidates tend to answer it incorrectly.
 First thing, think about what the interviewer is looking for with this question.

-Do not go on a rant detailing your personal life story or everything from the start of your professional career till now.
+Do not dive into every detail about your personal life or mention everything about your professional journey from the start till now.
 Instead, give a pitch to sell your skills in the best way possible.
 Prepare a short but interesting response that shows the interviewer why you will be the best person for the job, how your combination of soft skills and technical competencies will help the company achieve its goals and objectives.